redpanthers/red-book/_entries/2001-communication.md

 number: 2001
 ---

 **communication** is key for any organization.
-We feel that its our responsibility to have our clients and team members involved in our communication and decisions as much as possible.
+We feel that its our responsibility to have our clients and team members involved in our discussions and decisions.
 Thus we employ multiple tools for this purpose.

  **Text**